mmlabs-mindmaze/mmpack/docs/man/1/mmpack_install.rst

 DESCRIPTION
 ===========
-**mmpack-install** installs given packages and their dependencies into the current prefix.
+**mmpack install** installs given packages and their dependencies into the current prefix.

 If **mmpack** finds missing systems dependencies, then it will abort the